icc-canoo/handbook/docs/annual-cycle.md

 - All-staff gather in Toronto to work and have some fun.

 ## July 1
 - Canada Day.
-We normally have a big citizenship ceremony.
+We normally host a big enhanced citizenship ceremony.
 - Q2 begins.
 The summer season is really intense for the Canoo team.
 - All-staff gather in Toronto to work and have some fun.
 - Summer hours begin

-## August
-- Audit published

-## September (after labour day)
+## September (after Labour Day)
 - Normal hours resume
-- Annual report published
+- Annual report goes out

 ## October 1
 - Q2 Begins